 - Intention: There needs to be some thought, some purpose, behind your actions.
 Did you join clubs just for the sake of joining them?
 Or were you actually interested?
 A standout application will be bursting with intention.
 Perhaps you discovered painting and drama in your freshman year.
 Then you volunteered at a local day camp that summer helping with the drama production.
 Then you helped paint sets for the fall show and discovered that you liked it more back stage then in front of the audience.
 You worked with a local theatre company as a junior in their set design department and picked up some stage management experience along the way, and all of this tied in with the fact that you love to write and took a play writing class at the local college in summer school between junior and senior year.
 Can you see what’s happening?
 You are discovering your interests, honing your passions, and the clubs and activities on your application reveal that intention.
 Your essay is about how cool it was to watch your set come to life, and your teacher letters speak to your contributions in creative writing and in the drama department.
 Your predicted major of English with a minor in Theatre confirms all the above and ties up your application with a neat and tidy bow.

 Boom—you stand out.
 Sure, you bombed Algebra 2 and weren’t the president of the science club, but it’s no big deal.
 Your application shows the reader who you are, how you got there, and where you might be headed.
 You have identity, integrity, and intention.
 Get ready to get noticed for much more than your college applications.

-Amy Feins, a Certified Educational Planner, is the director of college counseling at a high school, and has previously worked extensively in college admissions.
+Amy Feins is a Certified Educational Planner.
+She is the director of college counseling at a high school, and has previously worked extensively in college admissions.
 She also maintains a private consulting practice, AMF College Consulting and Test Prep.